 4. Donate Your Compost to a School or Community Garden

 Combine your love for your environment with your selfless altruism for the ultimate karmic boost.
 But really, this is a very simple way to get rid of your compost without wasting it.
 Plus, more and more schools are adding gardening programs to complement their food system curriculum.
 Call up a few local schools and see if they have a community garden.
 If you can’t find one right away, try looking up schools participating in the National Wildlife Federation Eco-Schools program.
 Another awesome thing about community gardens is that they usually provide free or low-cost quality produce to low-income people in the community.
 It’s a win-win-win.

 5. See if a Local Farm Can Use It

 Contribute to your local, sustainable agriculture scene by donating your compost to an organic farm in your area.
-In cities, urban farming programs are taking off, take for instance the 22 acres of community gardens in Portland, Oregon or the 62 urban farms in Chicago.
+In cities, urban farming programs are taking off, take for instance, the 22 acres of community gardens in Portland, Oregon or the 62 urban farms in Chicago.
 So, you shouldn’t have trouble finding a farm near you.
-Some farmers markets also serve as drop-off locations for compost or food scraps, which are then used for soil on the farms that sell produce there.
+Some farmers’ markets also serve as drop-off locations for compost or food scraps, which are then used for the soil on the farms that sell produce there.